29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+I'm quite proud with what I achieved this semester and I'm happy to say so as well.
+I believe that I did so because of the sufficient motivation that Sir Herbert gave us while we were under the process of making these tasks.

 ### In what Written Work do you need to improve?
 How?
 #### **3rd Quarter**

 I don’t have a written work in my mind that I did that bad on.
 But the closest written work to that bad is Task 4, in my opinion.
 Not just because of my punctuality, but also because of how I did in it.

 #### **4th Quarter**

+As I have said, there's not much negativity to find in my output this quarter.
+And that is something I strive to see next year as well.

 ## Performance Tasks
 ### What are the Performance Tasks?